 Related Reading: Making Peace With Your Past: 13 Wise Tips

 Prerna says, “Everyone’s coping mechanisms are different and to limit them to a few would be unfair.
-Some may find prayers for getting over a broken heart, some may try to wish it away.
+Some may try prayers for getting over a broken heart, some may want to wish it away.
 Although some might have healthier working mechanisms to cope with their grief related to heartbreak, it’s only normal to go through some not-so-healthy ones as well.

 “One is to get closure from within ourselves.
 To understand that just because it ended, doesn’t necessarily mean that it didn’t hold value when it existed.
 Having a support system of family and friends is definitely helpful and strongly encouraged, so that the outlet to express one’s feelings is there.